ozankasikci/agent-sessions/README.md

 - Custom session names (rename via kebab menu)
 - Quick access URL for each session (e.g., dev server links)

-> **Note:** Currently supports macOS only with iTerm2 terminal.
+> **Note:** Currently supports macOS only with iTerm2 and Terminal.
 Support for other terminals coming soon.

 ## Installation